 The course is intended to provide a clear understanding of transmission and distribution systems to professionals who, although qualified in their own disciplines, may have yet to receive formal electrical engineering training.
 However, this course is also designed to benefit engineers seeking to refresh their knowledge of electricity transmission and distribution.

 Who should attend?

-This course is designed for individuals who are associated with power system related work but do not have direct power system background.
-For example, regulators, legal services, engineers from disciplines other than electrical engineering, technicians involved in power system work, professionals from oil and gas industries as well as electricity export/import market specialists will find this course to be useful.
-In addition, professionals who need to refresh their current experience and knowledge of electricity transmission and distribution will also benefit from the course.
+This course is designed for individuals associated with power system-related work but do not have a direct power system background.
+For example, regulators, legal services, engineers from disciplines other than electrical engineering, technicians involved in power system work, professionals from oil and gas industries, and electricity export/import market specialists will find this course helpful.
+In addition, professionals who need to refresh their current experience and knowledge of electricity transmission and distribution will also benefit from this course.

 Time: 11:00 AM - 2:30 PM Eastern Time

 Please note: You can check other time zones here.